mattburnett-repo/cc-ecomm-ui/README.md

 ---

 ## Features
-* User can log in with either a local account, or with OAuth through Google
 * API calls are authenticated using Json Web Tokens
 * Displays a user-specific dashboard
 * Users can browse / search product categories